praneetavhad/Next-Gen-AI-Museum/README.md

 Confusion matrix

-🏋 Instructions to Train and Validate Your Models (CNN - PyTorch) To train the CNN model from scratch and validate on your dataset:
+###  Instructions to Train and Validate Your Models (CNN - PyTorch)
+To train the CNN model from scratch and validate on your dataset:

-✅ Requirements
+Requirements
-Make sure the following Python packages are installed:

-bash
-Copy
-Edit
-pip install torch torchvision scikit-learn numpy matplotlib seaborn pillow ✅ Folder Structure
+Make sure the following Python packages are installed: pip install torch torchvision scikit-learn numpy matplotlib seaborn pillow Folder Structure
 Ensure the training dataset is organized like:

-Copy
-Edit
 /Training
 ├── museum-indoor/
 └── museum-outdoor/

-✅ Training Instructions
+Training Instructions
 Open Final_CNN.ipynb using Jupyter Notebook or VS Code.

 Run all cells sequentially:
 Loads and labels images from both folders.
 Splits into training and validation sets (80/20).

 Trains a CNN using multiple hyperparameter combinations:
 Learning rates: 0.01, 0.001, 0.0001
 Epochs: 2 for tuning, 10 for final training
 Prints accuracy per epoch and selects best model.
 Saves best model to: best_model.pkl

-🧪 Instructions to Run Pre-trained CNN on Test Data
+### Instructions to Run Pre-trained CNN on Test Data
 You can evaluate the saved model (best_model.pkl) on new test images.

-✅ Folder Structure
+Folder Structure
 Ensure the test dataset is placed in:

-Copy
-Edit
 /Museum_Validation
 ├── museum-indoor/
 └── museum-outdoor/
-✅ Running Evaluation
+Running Evaluation
-Run the evaluate.py script (you can create one based on your notebook logic):
+Run the evaluate.py script (you can create one based on your notebook logic): python evaluate.py

-bash
-Copy
-Edit
-python evaluate.py
 It will:
 Load best_model.pkl

 Predict on all test images from both folders

 Print:
 Accuracy
 Precision
 Recall
 F1-score
 Confusion Matrix (visualized with Seaborn)

-📌 Example Output:
+Example Output:
 makefile
-Copy
-Edit
 Accuracy: 0.9300
 Precision: 0.9302
 Recall: 0.9300